xrettle/WFGY/Avatar/README.md

 ### Do I need the full theory first?
 No. The intended path is simple: boot a route, run a real task, observe, tune, compare, save.
 Theory comes later.

+### Where should I go after the first run?
+If you want practical guidance, go to [Docs](./docs/README.md).
+If you want to inspect pressure and drift, go to [Eval](./eval/README.md).
+If you want the deeper architecture, go to [Research](./research/README.md).

 ### Can I submit my own avatar later?
 Yes.
 That is the direction.
 The community layer is growing, and the Awesome Avatar List is currently **WORK IN PROGRESS**.